mitvis/website/src/routes/pubs/between-formal-informal.md

 </video> -->
 <iframe width="100%" height="464" src="https://www.youtube.com/embed/ClVXkLhdFwY" title="workshop demo 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-In this example, we combine informal representations—such as a web page, an image, and a LaTeX formula—and enrich them with attributes while allowing some to remain fuzzy or dynamic, like <span class='inline-code'>.products</span>.
-The exact data format of these dynamic attributes isn't determined until runtime (in this case, it infers the column name based on <span class='inline-code'>df_own</span>).
-This approach demonstrates how semi-formal representations, like <span class='inline-code'>url</span> (informal) combined with <span class='inline-code'>.products</span> (formal), can be integrated into formal code syntax.
+In this example, we combine informal representations—such as a web page, an image, and a LaTeX formula—and enrich them with attributes while allowing some to remain fuzzy or dynamic, like `.products`.
+The exact data format of these dynamic attributes isn't determined until runtime (in this case, it infers the column name based on `df_own`).
+This approach demonstrates how semi-formal representations, like `url` (informal) combined with `.products` (formal), can be integrated into formal code syntax.

 Oh, and of course, Ryan brand's APS outperforms the competitor.